Rangers F.C. supporters: List of Rangers supporters groups

+Disorderly Behaviour

 2008 UEFA Cup final

-A panorama of Rangers supporters at the 2008 UEFA Cup final, in the Piccadilly Gardens fan zone.
-This picture was taken during the day before the match against Zenit Saint Petersburg on 14 May 2008.

-In 2008, up to 200,000 Rangers supporters traveled to Manchester for the UEFA Cup final, with some issues of disturbance and disorder.
-The match between Rangers and Zenit Saint Petersburg was preceded by scuffles between fans.
+In 2008, up to 200,000 Rangers supporters traveled to Manchester for the UEFA Cup final, with major issues of disturbance and disorder.
+The match between Rangers and Zenit Saint Petersburg was preceded by mass civil disturbance and vandalism by Rangers supporters and fights between fans.

-However, serious disorder was allegedly sparked by the technical failure of a big screen erected in Piccadilly Gardens to transmit the match to thousands of Rangers fans who had traveled to the city without tickets.
-In addition to property damage, fifteen police officers were injured and ambulance crews attended 52 cases of assault.
+Rangers chief executive Martin Bain later criticized the protestors, stating: "Those scenes obviously are dreadful and I've seen them myself and we have been informed...that those scenes were caused by supporters that don't normally attach themselves to our support.
+Rangers security chief Kenny Scott said the club would take "appropriate action" against those responsible.

 2021 George Square disorder

 After winning the 2020–21 Scottish Premiership title in March 2021, Rangers fans were criticised for gathering at Ibrox Stadium and at George Square in central Glasgow, despite public gatherings being prohibited due to the COVID-19 pandemic in Scotland.
-Instances of violence and disorder were observed, multiple police officers were assaulted, several memorial benches were destroyed during celebrations and one Rangers fan was filmed performing a sex act on himself.
+Instances of violence and disorder were observed, multiple police officers were assaulted, several memorial benches were destroyed during celebrations.
 In all, police made 28 arrests and handed out fixed penalty notices for a variety of offences including assaulting police officers and sectarian-related breaches of the peace.
 Scotland's First Minister, Nicola Sturgeon described the scenes as "infuriating and disgraceful".

 Having received the Scottish Premiership trophy on 15 May 2021, thousands of Rangers fans gathered at Ibrox in the morning and walked the 3 miles to George Square to celebrate the team's title success, although this was still not permitted under pandemic regulations and authorities had requested the supporters to stay in their local area.
-During the alcohol-fuelled celebrations, a minority of supporters became 'unruly' leading to 'violent clashes' with each other, and then with the police after a decision was made to forcibly disperse the group at 9pm, during which several people were violently assaulted, property was vandalised and missiles and flares were thrown at officers.
+During the alcohol-fuelled celebrations, some supporters became 'unruly' leading to 'violent clashes' with each other, and then with the police after a decision was made to forcibly disperse the group at 9pm, during which several people were violently assaulted, property was vandalised and missiles and flares were thrown at officers.
 In all, police made 20 arrests on the day with more expected to follow on review of the incidents.
 Sturgeon condemned these fans for behaving in "a thuggish, sectarian and selfish manner" and for displays of "vile anti-Catholic prejudice".